roura356a/csk/intl.en-US/User Guide for Kubernetes Clusters/Storage management-Flexvolume/Install plug-ins.md

 On the master node:

--   Run the following command to generate several lists of pods in the Running state.
+-   Run the following command to generate several lists of pods that are in the Running state.
 The number of lists is determined by the number of nodes.

     ```
     kubectl get pod -n kube-system | grep flexvolume
     ```

--   Run the following command to generate a list of pods in the Running state:
+-   Run the following command to generate a list of pods that are in the Running state:

     ```
     kubectl get pod -n kube-system | grep alicloud-disk-controller